ombulabs/blog/_posts/2015-12-16-adding-csrf-protection-to-your-rails-backbone-app.markdown

 When integrating Backbone.js in your Rails App, you might face the problem of the inability to verify the CSRF-Token.

 The CSRF Protection secures your app with a token to make sure, that the person who is interacting with it is you.
-So you should not turn it off, except you know what you are doing.
-For more informations on this Topic, check out the [Rails Security Guide](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf).
+So you should not turn it off, unless you know what you are doing.
+For more information on this Topic, check out the [Rails Security Guide](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf).

 This problem occurs as soon as you are trying to send form data, without the CSRF-Token provided by Rails.